 COGAN - Competency in Geotechnical Analysis European project

-NAFEMS are pleased to be able to announce that we will be the co-ordinator for the recently approved COGAN – Competency in Geotechnical Analysis European project.
+NAFEMS were pleased to be the co-ordinator for the COGAN – Competency in Geotechnical Analysis European project.

-The goal is to transfer the innovative outputs from the highly successful CCOPPS project (www.ccopps.eu) including its work-based e-Learning modules, and EASIT project (www.easit2.eu) including its competency framework, to the geotechnical sector of the construction industry.
-With three core partners from the EASIT project involved in COGAN, it is clear that there will be further innovations transferred.
+The goal was to transfer the innovative outputs from the highly successful CCOPPS project including its work-based e-Learning modules, and EASIT project (www.easit2.eu) including its competency framework, to the geotechnical sector of the construction industry.

-The project will be executed by a strong EU-wide partnership managed by NAFEMS - a unique not-for-profit company membership organization (& key EASIT member) with sound experience of such projects, and comprising a university and 6 industry partners engaged in engineering analysis in the construction sector.
+The project was executed by a strong EU-wide partnership managed by NAFEMS - a unique not-for-profit company membership organization (& key EASIT member) with sound experience of such projects, and comprising a university and 6 industry partners engaged in engineering analysis in the construction sector.

-The main outcomes from COGAN - all firsts for geotechnical analysis – will include:
+The main outcomes from COGAN - all firsts for geotechnical analysis – includes: